-These Easy Apple Cinnamon Pecan Scones are a perfect fall breakfast treat.
+These Apple Cinnamon Pecan Scones are a perfect fall breakfast treat.
 They also pair beautifully with your favorite tea or a hot cup of coffee.

 Juicy bits of apple and crunchy pecans dot these flakey scones.
 They are topped with a thin drizzle of sweet vanilla glaze tops these delicious scones.